 What is the Low-Line?

-The Low-Line is a one-of-a-kind project that would connect Southport Ave. and Paulina St. with a continuous, half-mile long walkway and garden beneath the CTA ‘L’ tracks.
-Learn more about the project here.
+The Low-Line project envisions a one-of-a-kind landmark destination that would connect Southport and Lincoln avenues with a continuous, half-mile long art walk and garden beneath the CTA ‘L’ tracks.
+Learn more about the project and view proposed designs for new Low-Line plazas here.

 Who is behind the Low-Line project?

-Friends of Lakeview, a 501(c)(3) non-profit partner organization, is exploring different approaches to accomplishing the ultimate long-term Low-Line vision: creating a continuous connection from Southport Ave. to Paulina St. Its efforts are focused on the Low-Line segments along non-commercial blocks from Paulina to Ashland, and Ashland to Southport.
+Friends of Lakeview, a 501(c)(3) non-profit partner organization, is exploring different approaches to accomplishing the ultimate long-term Low-Line vision: creating a continuous connection from Southport to Lincoln Avenue.
+Its efforts are focused on the Low-Line pathways along non-commercial blocks between the future Paulina and Ashland plazas on the west, and the Ashland and Southport plazas on the east.

 Where can I find the Low-Line?

 Community members are currently gathering to envision the Low-Line, so it doesn’t exist just yet.
 The project site is located in Lakeview, a neighborhood on Chicago’s North Side.
 The site consists of a series of spaces—many of which are underutilized—beneath the CTA Brown Line ‘L’ tracks between the Southport and Paulina stations.
-Some improvements have already been made at the Southport CTA station, and additional enhancements are currently being planned for new Low-Line spaces at Ashland and Paulina.
+Some improvements have already been made at the Southport CTA station, and additional enhancements are currently underway for new Low-Line plazas at Ashland and Paulina.

 The project was first introduced in the 2011 Lakeview Area Master Plan as a means of connecting the neighborhood’s business districts on Southport Ave. and Lincoln Ave. while beautifying our neighborhood.
 Lakeview residents and business owners expressed the need for more green space in the neighborhood and identified the area beneath the ‘L’ tracks as an opportunity for future enhancements and programming.
 As a unique attraction, the Low-Line has the potential to bring attention to the neighborhood and would encourage both visitors and residents to explore and wander between our commercial corridors.

-What else is the Lakeview Chamber of Commerce doing to gather community input?
+What is the Lakeview Chamber of Commerce doing to gather community input?

 The Low-Line idea emerged from the Lakeview Area Master Plan (LAMP) in 2011, which incorporated feedback from thousands of community members gathered in surveys, open houses, a youth summit, and other creative activities.
-In addition to the Low-Line survey on our project webpage, we are hosting community meetings where participants can share their ideas for the project and ultimately review design options for the spaces at Ashland and Paulina.
+Those efforts led to LAMP receiving a Community Outreach Award from the American Planning Association - Illinois Chapter in 2011.
+In addition to the Low-Line survey on our project webpage, we have hosted two community meetings where participants shared their ideas for the project and reviewed design options for the spaces at Ashland and Paulina.

-If you want to get more involved or want to learn about future community meeting dates, make sure you sign up for our email list.
+If you want to get more involved or want to learn about future meetings, make sure you sign up for our email list.

 Why would anyone want to walk underneath the ‘L’ tracks?
 It’s really noisy and dirty.